 In my model I assumed I would like to keep log data for 12 months, so when forecasting my cost I must remember that the cost for storing the logs is accumulating as the months go on.
 Something to watch also for with Application insights.
 (Note: I have used North Europe pricing and included on my detailed sheet for free items such as the first 30 days retention for logs etc on the tables.
 I have not included the detailed tables here for brevity.
 Notes on the table indicate where these apply)

-Already I was finding that I need to be well on top of what I am configuring if I would like to be comfortable in predicting my costs!
+Already I was finding that I need to be well on top of what I am configuring if I would like to be accurate in predicting my costs!

 Next, I decided to see what the costs would look like if I had a larger environment with more going on.
 I changed up my log analytics to the “capacity reservation” option to avail of a 15% discount on the log data ingestion charge, then increased the amount of utility costs on the other line items to reflect a larger deployment.